FACTBOX-Afghan cities taken over or contested by Taliban | Law-Order

 FACTBOX-Afghan cities taken over or contested by Taliban

-The Taliban take over the city in Nimroz province in the south of the country, the first provincial capital to fall to the insurgents since they stepped up attacks on Afghan forces in early May. - Aug.
+The Taliban take over the city in Nimroz province in the south, the first provincial capital to fall to the insurgents since they stepped up attacks on Afghan forces in early May. - Aug.
 7 - SHEBERGHAN.

 Following is a list of provincial capitals that have fallen to, or are being contested by the Islamist militants, who are fighting to reimpose strict Islamic law after they were ousted in 2001.
 Afghanistan has 34 provinces in total.
 For a graphic click on: https://tmsnrt.rs/3jGaX8M

 PROVINCIAL CAPITALS FALLING TO THE TALIBAN: - Aug.
 6 - ZARANJ.
-The Taliban take over the city in Nimroz province in the south of the country, the first provincial capital to fall to the insurgents since they stepped up attacks on Afghan forces in early May.
+The Taliban take over the city in Nimroz province in the south, the first provincial capital to fall to the insurgents since they stepped up attacks on Afghan forces in early May.

 - Aug.
 9 - AYBAK.
 The capital of the northern province of Samangan is overrun by Taliban fighters. - Aug.
 10 - PUL-E-KHUMRI.
 The capital of the central province of Baghlan falls to the Taliban, according to residents.